Xilinx/Vitis_Libraries/security/docs/src/guide_L1/internals/ecb.rst

 ========

 The Electronic Codebook (ECB) mode is a typical block cipher mode of operation using block cipher algorithm.
-In this version, we provide Data Encryption Standard (DES) and Advanced Encryption Standard (AES) processing ability, the cipherkey length for DES should be 64 bits, and 128/192/256 bits for AES.
+In this version, Data Encryption Standard (DES) and Advanced Encryption Standard (AES) processing ability are provided.
+The cipherkey length for DES should be 64 bits, and 128/192/256 bits for AES.
 Another limitation is that our working mode works on units of a fixed size (64 or 128 bits for 1 block), but text in the real world has a variety of lengths.
 So, the last block of the text provided to this primitive must be padded to 128 bits before encryption or decryption.